HexLasso/FF-16/README.md

 ## What does FF-16 do?

+FF-16 is a static analysis tool that finds frequently occurring local 16-bit patterns across the entire file.
+It can help to understand file layout and locate structures from frequent patterns.

+## How does FF-16 work?

 FF-16 sequentially splits the file into blocks and finds frequently occurring 16-bit patterns within each block.
 It can summarize results into chunks to reduce output length while retaining full coverage.

 ## Command line usage